aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/ods-to-tabdelimited/_index.md

 The following example demonstrates how to convert ODS to TABDELIMITED in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert ODS into TABDELIMITED.
+Follow the easy steps to convert ODS to TABDELIMITED.
 Upload your ODS file, then simply save it as TABDELIMITED file.
 For both ODS reading and TABDELIMITED writing you can use fully qualified filenames.
 The output TABDELIMITED content and formatting will be identical to the original ODS document.

 {{% /blocks/products/pf/agp/text %}}